 Breaking Physical and Psychological Dependence

 Many individuals start the addiction recovery process at a medical detox facility.
 While this process effectively cleanses the body of harmful drug use, detox by itself doesn’t automatically lead to recovery.
 In essence, this process is only addressing physical dependence.
-It takes more to break you or your loved one’s psychological dependence.
-It is important to address the symptoms associated with both physical dependence and psychological in-depth to prevent relapse.
+It takes more to break your or your loved one’s psychological dependence.
+It is important to address the symptoms associated with both physical and psychological dependence to prevent relapse.

-A professional rehab facility like Crest View Recovery Center in Asheville, North Carolina can teach individuals how to change addictive behaviors and embrace recovery.
+A professional rehab facility like Crest View Recovery Center can teach individuals how to change addictive behaviors and embrace recovery.
 We have several different types of therapy programs that help individuals retrain their thinking and behavior patterns.

-Cognitive Behavioral Therapy – A counselor collaborates with a participant to root out faulty reasoning.
+- Cognitive behavioral therapy – A counselor collaborates with a participant to root out faulty reasoning.
 In some situations, this involves the recognition of cognitive distortions, and then they begin the process of cognitive restructuring.
-Individuals are then able to replace self-destructive with positive actions, thoughts, and feelings.
+Individuals are then able to replace self-destructive patterns with positive actions, thoughts, and feelings.

-Dialectical Behavior Therapy – This type of therapy is known as a branch of CBT.
-Dialectical Behavior Therapy is basically a form of CBT that focuses more on individuals dealing with co-occuring disorders (people suffering from both substance use disorder and mental illness also known as dual-diagnosis).
+- Dialectical behavior therapy – This type of therapy is known as a branch of CBT.
+Dialectical Behavior Therapy is a form of CBT that focuses more on individuals dealing with co-occurring disorders (people suffering from both substance use disorder and mental illness also known as dual diagnosis).
 This treatment has more emphasis on learning how to manage the more intense emotions that come with mental illness.

 Getting Your Life Back on Track After Physical and Psychological Dependence